 Unfortunately, not anyone.
 The gates of the Kingdom of Pillar 3a are only open to people working in Switzerland who earn more than the minimum threshold for old-age and survivors’ insurance (OASI) contributions.
 The rules applicable to employees and self-employed workers differ slightly, as there are two different maximum thresholds:

-• Employees covered by an occupational pension scheme can invest up to 7’056 CHF in pillar 3a every year (figure valid for 2023).
+- Employees covered by an occupational pension scheme can invest up to 7’056 CHF in pillar 3a.

-• Or if you’re not a member of an occupational pension scheme (in which case, you’re most likely self-employed) you can pay in as much as 35’280 CHF (figure valid for 2023).
+- Or if you’re not a member of an occupational pension scheme (in which case, you’re most likely self-employed) you can pay in as much as 35’236 CHF.

 Your pillar 3a pension plan is absolutely unique – just like you.
 The amount you’re able to set aside as savings ultimately depends on not insignificant considerations, such as your income, assets, family circumstances and where you live, and needs to be set individually for each person.